Assessment and Evaluation: Systems Thinking in Health Professions Education

 Who Should Apply

-Designed for health professions educators, academic leaders, curriculum developers, and assessment specialists who are responsible for evaluating educational programs or systems within academic health science institutions.
-It is particularly well-suited for those seeking to integrate systems thinking into their approach to assessment and evaluation, improve the effectiveness of their educational initiatives, and lead continuous improvement efforts.
+This program is ideal for health professions educators, academic leaders, curriculum developers, and assessment specialists responsible for evaluating courses, programs, or systems.
+The experience is particularly well-suited for those seeking to apply systems thinking to organizational challenges, enhance the effectiveness of their educational initiatives, and lead sustainable institutional improvement.

 Program Faculty